Pearl River Delta: Location and demographics

 Until 1985, the PRD had been mainly dominated by farms and small rural villages, but after the economy was reformed and opened, a flood of investment turned it into the land's economic powerhouse.
 The PRD's startling growth was fueled by foreign investment coming largely from Hong Kong manufacturers that moved their operations into the PRD.
 In 2003, Hong Kong companies employed 11 million workers in their PRD operations.
-Lately there have been extreme labour shortages in the region due to runaway economic growth which caused wages to rise by about 20 to 30 percent in the past two years.
+Since 2011, the region has experienced a severe labor shortage due to rapid economic growth, resulting in wages rising by approximately 20% to 30% between 2011 and 2012.
+Household survey data confirmed this upward wage trend.
+Between 2011 (the year official household disposable income data was updated) and 2013, domestic household disposable income per capita increased by more than a quarter, exceeding the 19% growth rate of nominal GDP per capita.
+Therefore, the share of labor compensation in GDP appears to have increased, while companies face profit pressure.

 Economy

 The Pearl River Delta has been one of the most economically dynamic regions of the People's Republic of China since the launch of China's reform programme in 1979.
 With annual gross domestic product growth of 13.45 percent over three decades since 1978, it is 3.5 percentage points higher than the national average.
 Since 1978 almost 30 percent of all foreign investment in China was in the PRD.
 In 2007 its GDP rose to US$448 billion which makes its economy about the size of Taiwan's and by 2019 this figure has increased to US$2.0 trillion or about the same size as Canada.
 The abundance of employment opportunities created a pool of wealthy, middle-income, professional consumers with an annual per capita income that puts them among China's wealthiest.
 Since the onset of China's reform program, the Pearl River Delta Economic Zone has been the fastest growing portion of the fastest growing province in the fastest growing large economy in the world.

 The industrial cities in the Pearl River Delta have been called the "Factory of the World" or the "World's Factory" due to the presence of industrial parks populated with factories from foreign investments.
 However, the target market of the delta region's exports has become increasingly domestic rather than foreign.
 Dongguan, Zhongshan, Nanhai, and Shunde are the four cities known as the Four Guangdong Dragons for their high growth rates and rapid development from late the 1980s to the 2000s.